appbaseio/appbase-js/README.md

 }
 ```

-searchStream() also returns a `stream.Readable` object, which can be conveniently listened via the `on("data")` event listener.
-Check out the [stream_search_test.js](https://github.com/appbaseio/appbase-js/blob/master/test/stream_search_test.js) where we make an update that matches the query and see the results in the event stream.
+searchStream() also returns an object, which can be conveniently listened via the `onData` callback.
+Check out the [searchStreamTest.js](https://github.com/bietkul/appbase-js/blob/develop/__tests__/searchStreamTest.js) where we make an update that matches the query and see the results in the event stream.

 ## API Reference